SpaceFoon/Ez-Game-Audio-Conversion/README.md

 # EZ-Game-Audio-Conversion

 Convert ALL your audio files to other formats in just a few clicks.

 This is a command-line application that allows you to search for audio files in a specified directory and its subdirectories, then convert them to different output formats.

+I made this for myself and other game devs that have run into the problem of of having hundrededs and sometimes thousands of audio files, all in different formats, that needed to be converted to a few other formats depending on the build target of the game.
+Not all game devs are programmers, audio experts or even "power users".

+Don't use this for audio meant to be used in a video editor!

+There is https://ffmpeg-batch.sourceforge.io/ that does this but it's confusing and slower.
+In my testing it hungs and crashes and has weird dialogs that don't ask a question but require yes or no to continue.

+My softwares goal is to be as simple and easy as possible and to just work.

 ## What

 - For the conversion of large numbers of audio files that may be buried in folders.
 - For the simplest interface with unattended batch jobs.
-- Supports conversion to and from FLAC, WAV, MP3, OGG, M4A.
-MIDI as an input only.
+- Supports conversion to and from FLAC, WAV, MP3, OGG, M4A and MIDI as an input only.

 ## Why

 - Searches recursively in location to find all files that fit your criteria.
 - Unattended batches, click it and forget it.
 - Privacy and reliability, internet is never used!